Metalsofa/CSdir/README.md

 ### Customization
 Then it's time to make some customizations to the DSdir.sh file.
 Open it in your text editor of choice, and you should see some user-specific options that can be modified.
-*  `dsdir` - Set this to your personal Data Structures directory
+*  `dsdir` - Set this to your personal homework directory for the class
 * `hwstring` - If you tend to name your homework folders something like 'hw1' or 'homework_1', then set this string to 'hw' or 'homework_', or whatever prefix you like.
 * `zipstring` - If the provided files for each assignment are in the future kept in a zipfile called something other than "provided_files.zip", then you can change this to the appropriate name.
 * `pdfstring` - If the homework instructions for each assignment are in the future in some pdf file called something other than 'hw.pdf', you can change this value to the appropriate file name.